machine-detonation/F7DAA0/README.md

 I make a ton of (un)funny puns/jokes, if you don't laugh just act like you did /silly

+I quite literally have like no socials so if you want to send me something then figure out a way to get it to me

 ### other

 ["DNI"s + BOUNDARIES](https://github.com/machine-detonation/FFFFFF)    [INTERESTS](https://github.com/machine-detonation/EDD3A0)    [SOCIALS](https://github.com/machine-detonation/7CCA92)    [PONY.TOWN INFORMATION (possibly outdated)](https://github.com/machine-detonation/000000)